 We had a good litter of pups from this mating and they came black brindle, red and one super female was tiger brindle.
 My sister and her boyfriend sold all the pups, with an older couple taking two of them.

 Years later I came to understand more of Red's story and how his ancestry goes back to some of the most famous Stafford's in the breed.
 The KC pedigree shown for him is not his true pedigree, as so many times is the case with the dogs.
 He was a strongly made dog with a serious looking expression.
 Rose ears but without a black mask.
-Sadly I do not have a picture to share of him.

 The pups on this blog also come down from the same true lines as Red. looking at some of the pups out of Barclay and Gary's female's it takes me right back to them.
 I know I am biased, but for me these Red one's are some of the best in terms of character and representation of the breed. as I see the pics of these dogs with their new owners, I do hope they appreciate what they have and that they breed wisely to ensure this line continues on for the world to enjoy.